ProST: Progressive Sub-task Training for Pareto-Optimal Multi-agent Systems Using Small Language Models: Analysis

-\paragraph{How do trajectory lengths compare?} We compare the trajectory lengths of single and multi-agent systems.
-Figure \ref{fig:success_v_unsuccess} shows the distribution of tokens for the \texttt{14B} based systems in successfully completed test set tasks compared to the unsuccessful ones.
+To analyze the errors further, we adopt MAST (Multi-Agent System Failure Taxonomy) \cite{cemri2025multiagentllmsystemsfail}, an empirically grounded taxonomy for categorizing errors in multi-agent systems, which categorizes failures into \textit{Specification Issues}, \textit{Inter-Agent Misalignment}, and \textit{Task Verification}.
+We use their validated LLM-as-a-Judge pipeline (with \texttt{Llama-3.3 70B} as the judge) to classify errors across these categories.
+As shown in Figure \ref{fig:mast_ft_vs_prost}, \Algo{} (\algo{}) consistently reduces error rates across all categories and subcategories, with highest improvements in inter-agent coordination failures. \paragraph{How do trajectory lengths compare?} We compare the trajectory lengths of single and multi-agent systems.
+Figure \ref{fig:success_v_unsuccess} shows the distribution of tokens for the \texttt{14B} based systems in successfully completed test set tasks compared to the unsuccessful ones (see Figure~\ref{fig:tokens_count_all} in the Appendix for the full results across 7B, 14B, and 32B models) .
 The trajectory lengths, i.e, the average number of tokens, for unsuccessful tasks is higher than for successful ones for all systems with higher variance.
 Unsuccessful tasks are likely to have more trial-and-error behavior and more errors, which add to the trajectory length.
 Multi-agent systems have longer trajectories for successful tasks compared to single-agent systems in part because of the overheads involved in separating the roles and the resultant communication.
 Fine-tuning, standard, and \algo{} have shorter trajectories for successful tasks, likely due to reduced subtask error rates.

 \paragraph{Does \algo{} generalize to models of different capabilities?} We also used \algo{} to train two other non-coding models with different generative capabilities, \texttt{Llama-3.1-8B} and \texttt{Phi-4-14B} and evaluated them on both \texttt{Test Normal} (see Table~\ref{tab:all_results_llama_phi}) and \texttt{Test Challenge} (see Table~\ref{tab:test_C_results}) sets.
 For \texttt{Test Normal}, Llama-3.1-8B and Phi-4-14B yield significant performance improvements.
 Phi-4-14B performed even better than Qwen-2.5-Coder-14B.
 Phi-4 \texttt{14-14-14 \masalgo{}} shows $46.4\%$ and $28.6\%$ in TGC and SGC in Test Normal, respectively, and is the highest among the different sized models.